hakaioffsec/browservoyage/README.md

 # BrowserVoyage - Browser Data Extractor (Rust)

 A comprehensive, modular browser data extraction tool that can decrypt and extract cookies and saved passwords from multiple browsers across different platforms.
-Currently supports Chrome on Windows and Firefox across all platforms.
+Currently supports Chrome on Windows, Firefox across all platforms, and Safari on macOS.

 ## Features

 ### Chrome Support

 - Decrypts Chrome cookies and saved passwords on Windows
 - Supports encryption versions v10, v11, and v20
 - Supports Chrome 127+ (flag 1: AES-256-GCM), 133+ (flag 2: ChaCha20-Poly1305), and 137+ (flag 3: AES-256-GCM with CNG)